 At the end of the concrete, before reaching the picnic area, look out for a gate on the right that leads through the woods.
 Enter through the gate following the bark mulch pathway that will lead you through the woods.
 Look out for the wooden frame which captures a perfect view across the parkland onto the hall.

 Parkland has been a feature at Beningbrough for at least 750 years.
 The long continuity of parkland associated with Beningbrough is reflected in an unusually rich assemblage of species that are dependent on sites where there has been a long and unbroken history of open-grown trees.

 If you want to extend your walk slightly then there’s the option here to branch off left for a circular walk around the pike ponds.
 The pike ponds date back to the medieval period when they were dug out, lined with clay and used to keep fish so there was a ready food supply.
 Alternatively keep the following the path round.

 As you make your way back along the road, you’ll see a large dead tree on your left.
-Carry past the tree until you reach the entrance for the farm shop on your left.
+Carry on until you reach the exit for Home Farm on your left.
 You have now done a full loop.
-Turn left back towards to the farm shop and retrace your steps to the car park.
+Turn left and retrace your steps to the car park.

 Conservation in action